Copyright: ICRC/Dorothée Baumann/06.08.2010/Caption: Geneva, ICRC headquarters./Reference: V-P-BAT-E-00188

 Funding and Duration

-• PhDs/PostDocs will be paid according to ETH/EPFL salaries
+• Fellows will be paid according to ETH/EPFL salaries

-• 70% salary coverage by ETH4D/ECT, with 30% covered by their own research group
+• 70% of total fellowship budget covered by ETH4D/ECT, 30% covered by applicant’s own research group

-• Support for field trips are discussed on a case by case basis
+• Support for field expenses are discussed on a case by case basis

 Apply Now